shivam01july/Coding_Preparation_Kit/Graph.md

 # All Topics in Graph

-__Breadth First Search (BFS)__
+### Breadth First Search (BFS)

-Depth First Search (DFS)
+### Depth First Search (DFS)

-3. Detect Cycle In Graph
+### Detect Cycle In Graph
+> *Given a directed and undirected graph, check whether the graph has Cycle, Negative Cycle or No Cycle.*
-3.1.
-Cycle Detection in UnDirected Graph
+- Detect Cycle in Directed Graph
-3.2.
-Cycle Detection In Directed Graph
+- Detect Cycle in UnDirected Graph
-3.3.
-Detect a Negative Cycle in a Graph
+- Detect Negative Cycle in a Graph
-3.3.1.
-Using Bellman Ford Algorithm
-3.3.2.
-Using Floyd Warshall Algorithm
+  - Negative Cycle Detection using **Bellman Ford Algorithm**
+  - Negative Cycle Detection using **Floyd Warshall Algorithm**
-3.4.
-Disjoint-Set Or Union-Find (DSU)
+- Disjoint-Set Or Union-Find *(DSU)*
-3.4.1.
-Union Find Algorithm
+	- **Union Find Algorithm**
-3.4.2.
-Cycle Detection in UnDirected Graph
+	- Cycle Detection in UnDirected Graph using DSU
-3.4.3.
-Cycle Detection in Directed Graph
+	- Cycle Detection in Directed Graph using DSU

+for directed acyclic graph
 4. Topological Sorting
+5. Kahn’s Algorithm for Topological Sorting
+6. Longest path between any pair of vertices
 Longest Path in a Directed Acyclic Graph
--- for directed acyclic graph
+--
 -- he famous algorithm uses DFS but you should also know Kahn's algorithm that uses BFS as it has much applications